-Children with Specific Behavioural Difficulties and Pupil Profiles (see Appendix)
+Support for Children with Specific Behavioural Difficulties

 We know that all children have different needs and that some children find managing their own behaviour more difficult than others due to a wide range of different reasons.
 We work from the philosophy that we achieve fairness by meeting each child's individual needs rather than by treating every child the same.
 Whilst we don't use this to excuse inappropriate behaviour we do seek to understand the reasons behind the behaviour.